ManiAm/VENTOS_Public/README.md

     alias sumo-cmd='python $veinsPATH/sumo-launchd.py -vv -c $sumoBinaryPATH/sumoD'
     alias sumo-gui='python $veinsPATH/sumo-launchd.py -vv -c $sumoBinaryPATH/sumo-guiD'

 Now you can use sumo-cmd and sumo-gui commands instead!
-After running either of these commands, DO NOT close the terminal window.
-Leave it open.

 **Step 3:** Run the VENTOS project by right clicking on the `params_config.ini` file in the IDE and choose: